Skip to content

 from grelmicro.resilience import CircuitBreaker

-circuit_breaker = CircuitBreaker(
+circuit_breaker = CircuitBreaker.consecutive_count(

 "system_name", ignore_exceptions=FileNotFoundError